fastrgv/AdaGate/README.md

 The install directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.

 Tips:  0) type "h" for the help screen.
 1) the ZPM is heavy!
 If you kick it out of reach under water then you will be stranded on the island.
 2) when in trouble in a dungeon, jumping may help.

-By the way, you are ideally supposed to solve the sokoban puzzles without jumping up onto the walls.
-On the other hand, if you jump into the puzzle at the wrong place, it might be impossible to solve.
+3) A "gravity-lock" now prevents jumping out of the power grid until all ZPMs are on their sockets.
+Theoretically, this now means that if you jump in at the wrong place, it might be impossible to solve !!!

 --------------------------------------------------------------------------
 Notes: